celestialskys/Interactive-Lab-Hub/Lab 4/README.md

 If the color sensor were placed separately or awkwardly, this smooth, color-flow experience would be lost.

 2. Accelerometer + Color Sensor → Gesture-Based Actions
 By combining the accelerometer and color sensor, we created playful, embodied interactions.
 Tilting or shaking the board can clear or recolor the canvas, connecting physical motion with visual change.
 These gestures make the experience feel more natural and alive—much more intuitive than pressing a button.
-It also a familiar action to any of those who had used an etch-a-sketch.
+It is also a familiar action to any of those who had used an etch-a-sketch.

 3. Effect of Physical Arrangement on User Experience The physical layout of each component plays a major role in how natural the interaction feels: